Home » Posts tagged 'emerging markets' (Page 6)

 Why One Trader Thinks The Turkish Crash Will Lead To EM Contagion

-Yesterday when we discussed the dramatic crash in the Turkish lira, resulting from the visa suspension drama at both Turkish and US consulates, we noted that “this is the currency’s seventh consecutive decline, after dropping on Friday amid concern Fed tightening would hurt EM currencies, and should it persist may finally have an adverse impact on other EM currencies, not to mention various other local Turkish asset classes when markets reopen in a few hours.”
+Why One Trader Thinks The Turkish Crash Will Lead To EM Contagion Yesterday when we discussed the dramatic crash in the Turkish lira, resulting from the visa suspension drama at both Turkish and US consulates, we noted that “this is the currency’s seventh consecutive decline, after dropping on Friday amid concern Fed tightening would hurt […]

 In Emerging Markets, It’s Time To Dump Most Central Banks, And Their Currencies Too

-On March 16th, the New York Times carried reportage by Peter S. Goodman, Keith Bradsher and Neil Gough, which was titled “The Fed Acts.
+In Emerging Markets, It’s Time To Dump Most Central Banks, And Their Currencies Too On March 16th, the New York Times carried reportage by Peter S. Goodman, Keith Bradsher and Neil Gough, which was titled “The Fed Acts.
 Workers in Mexico and Merchants in Malaysia Suffer.”
-The theme of their extensive reportage is that U.S. monetary policy is the elephant in the room.
-It is the elephant that swings exchange rates and capital flows to and fro in emerging-market countries, causing considerable pain.
+The theme of their extensive reportage is that U.S. […]

 “Are We Prepared to Impose Temporary Debt Standstills?”

+“Are We Prepared to Impose Temporary Debt Standstills?”
 In a remarkable turnaround, foreign investors are estimated to have pumped over $35 billion into emerging market (EM) stocks and bonds in March, the highest monthly inflow in nearly two years, according to the Institute of International Finance.
-One of the biggest beneficiaries is Latin America, which for months had been shunned by investors.
-The region took in $13.4 billion, with equities in even crisis-hit Brazil receiving over $2 billion.
+One of the biggest beneficiaries is Latin America, which […]

 “Time To Panic”?
 Nigeria Begs World Bank For Massive Loan As Dollar Reserves Dry Up